 The online delivery and cohort learning model format offers the following benefits:

 - The convenience of online learning allows students to complete coursework from the comfort of home/office, with the assurance that courses will maintain the same high academic standards as traditional on-site courses

-- Access to coursework 24/7 via the user-friendly Blackboard learning platform, which allows assignment submission day, night, and weekends.
+- Access to coursework 24/7 via the user-friendly Canvas learning platform, which allows assignment submission day, night, and weekends.

 - Matriculation within the cohort model allows for an active learning community that offers support and encouragement.

 - A minimum 2.5 GPA